Homemade Hand Scrub

 I don't know about you, but my hands feel like sandpaper in the winter time.
-Doesn't matter how much lotion I put on-it just doesn't work.
+It doesn't matter how much lotion I put on, it just doesn't work.
 The lotion just sits on top of my hands, doing absolutely nothing.
 Even expensive brands have not been able to save me from the horror.
 They crack, look dull, and don't even get me started on my nails.
 They look terrible!
 As much as I love the cold, I can't stand what it does to my skin!
 It's time to do something about it!

-Well after a bit of research, I came across a few recipes for a homemade hand scrub but decided to just make my own.
+Well, after a bit of research I came across a few recipes for a homemade hand scrub, but I decided to just make my own.

 Homemade Hand Scrub for Gardeners